monacoinproject/monacoin/contrib/seeds/README.md

 Utility to generate the seeds.txt list that is compiled into the client (see [src/chainparamsseeds.h](/src/chainparamsseeds.h) and other utilities in [contrib/seeds](/contrib/seeds)).

-The seeds compiled into the release are created from pooler's DNS seed data, like this:
+The seeds compiled into the release are created from monacoinproject's DNS seed data, like this:

-    curl -s https://www.litecoinpool.org/seeds.txt > seeds_main.txt
+    curl -s https://www.monacoinpool.org/seeds.txt > seeds_main.txt
     python makeseeds.py < seeds_main.txt > nodes_main.txt
     python generate-seeds.py . > ../../src/chainparamsseeds.h